 Administration feels that adding a series of specific technical parameters (neighbourhood cap, distance from another facility, distance from a collector street, etc.) would be limiting and unintentionally create barriers to development.
-If specificity is desired, it is recommended that the Standing Committee add a regulation to the proposed bylaw specifically for 'Supportive Housing, Limited,' which requires a minimum 150m separation distance between approved facilities.
+If specificity is desired, it is recommended that the Council add a regulation to the proposed bylaw specifically for 'Supportive Housing, Limited,' which requires a minimum 150m separation distance between approved facilities.
 This would help distribute this use across the City.
-Attachment 6 includes such a policy for additional consideration.
+Attachment 6 includes language for such an amendment, if desired by Council.